semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

 - [Pulling private Docker images from DockerHub](#pulling-private-docker-images-from-dockerhub)
 - [Pre-built convenience Docker images for Semaphore CI/CD jobs](#pre-built-convenience-docker-images-for-Semaphore-ci-cd-jobs)

+Note: This document explains how to define a Docker based build environment and how run jobs inside of Docker containers.
+For building and running Docker images, refer to the [Working with Docker Images][working-with-docker].

 ## Defining Docker images for your pipeline

 To run your commands inside of Docker image, define the `containers` section in